Kuala Lumpur With Kids

 We chose KL this time as the night flights worked for us out of the UK, and we decided on flying with Malaysian airlines to KL and onwards to Australia with Emirates.

 We spent a fair bit of the time relaxing, but did take the time to visit the Petrona Twin Towers.
-You can’t take strollers up to the top, so a baby carrier is needed.
+You can’t take strollers up to the top, so a baby carrier is needed if you are with a little one.
 However, you can store your stroller with any large bags .
 (Make sure you take babies changing bag with you!)
 There is an amazing view of KL from both the walkway level and at the top.
+The sky bridge is incredible, with an impressive view.

 The Sunway Lagoon – which is about 15 minutes drive from KL and open from 10am-10pm.
 It has a little bit of something for everyone, with over 80 attractions including a water park, a beach, wildlife park and bigger rides for older children.
 You can even stay there at the resort hotel.